 It is important to note that the gifted assets will not receive basis step-up if the father dies within one year of the gift and the assets revert back to the daughter at that time.
 However, many practitioners believe that step-up will be allowed if the assets pass to a trust for the daughter, rather than outright, or if the assets pass to a third party, such as the daughter’s children.

 Of course, there are risks that should be considered.
-The father could happily accept the assets but then decide to pass them on to someone else, such as a new spouse, a friend or another family member whom he believes to be in greater need than the wealthy daughter.
+The father could happily accept the assets but then decide to pass them on to someone else, such as a new spouse, a friend or another family member whom he believes to be in greater need than the wealthy daughter or her children.
 Similarly, the father might have creditors who could try to seize the property in satisfaction of their claims.

 Both of these risks can be mitigated if the daughter makes the gift to a trust for the father’s benefit, rather than to the father outright.
 However, the trust agreement would need to contain special provisions designed to trigger estate inclusion – a result that was keenly avoided in the past.
 Trying to obtain estate inclusion will be a new exercise for many practitioners.

 Finally, there is a risk the tax laws will change midstream.
 Currently, the exemption amount is set to increase incrementally every year until 2026, at which time it is scheduled to revert back to $5 million (plus inflation).
-However, it is entirely possible that Congress could decide to change the exemption amount before that date, particularly if a different political party is in control.
+However, it is entirely possible that Congress could decide to change the exemption amount before that date.
 If the exemption amount is unexpectedly reduced after the upstream gift has been made, the older generation may have to pay estate taxes on the gifted assets after all.
 For this reason, upstream gifts are best suited for clients who have a true desire to provide for their parents, regardless of any tax benefits.